bitcraft/pyscroll/README.md

 techniques and functions.

-Open quest.py in the tutorial folder for a gentle introduction to pyscroll and the PyscrollGroup for PyGame.
+Open quest.py in the tutorial folder for a gentle introduction to pyscroll and the PyscrollGroup for pygame.
 There are plenty of comments to get you started.

-The Quest demo shows how you can use a pyscroll group for drawing, how to load maps with PyTMX, and how pyscroll can quickly render layers.
+The Quest demo shows how you can use a pyscroll group for drawing, how to load maps with pytmx, and how pyscroll can quickly render layers.
 Moving under some tiles will cause the Hero to be covered.

 The repo wiki has more in-depth explanations of the tutorial code, including